 Answering the Aadhaar Questions Raised by YourStory Article

 Same or similar questions have been asked and answered before at many venues.
 You probably didn’t get a chance to read them.
 Hence I am answering them here.
 I will try to keep it short and to the point.
 Also title of your article is misleading.
-Article is not a question paper like the title suggests.
+Your article is not a question paper like the title suggests.
 It’s more like a “Guide book to cracking IIT/JEE”.
 It has frequently asked questions and canned answers by author.
 Maybe it’s time for the guidebook authors to look for not-so-frequently asked questions.
 That would make everyone think.
 May be….

 Let’s start with the introduction